riot/riot.github.io/migration-guide.md

 ### Opts vs props and state

 The previous Riot.js versions provided the `opts` key to each component.
-This key was renamed `props` and it becomes immutable: it's a read only property frozen via `Object.freeze`.
+This key was renamed `props` and it becomes immutable: it's a readonly property frozen via `Object.freeze`.
-The `props` object can be only updated outside of the component that reads from it, while the new `state` object is updated via [`update` calls]({{ '/api/'|prepend:site.baseurl }}#state-handling).
+The `props` object can only be updated outside of the component that reads from it, while the new `state` object is updated via [`update` calls]({{ '/api/'|prepend:site.baseurl }}#state-handling).

 **old**